EithonNetwork/TelePadPlugin/README.md

 ## Release history

+### 1.0 (2015-03-15)

+* NEW: Added SlownessTicks as a new configuration parameter
+* NEW: Added "/teleport reload" command that loads the configuration file.
+* CHANGE: Now stops the user before teleporting

 ### 0.3 (2015-03-15)

 * CHANGE: Replaced the command "/telepad target <name>" with the command "/telepad link <pad name 1> < pad name 2>" that links two pads together.
 (Both jumps to the other pad).